| Secure,

 rely on filesystem protections for our private keys -- more on

+this later.
 Create the ssync user on sol.
 Its /etc/passwd entry should

 look something like: